On finiteness of relative log pluricanonical representations: Abundance for semi-log canonical pairs

-\begin{proof} Let $\nu\colon X^\nu \to X$ be the normalization.
-By definition, we see that any admissible section on $X^\nu$ over $U_P$ descends to an admissible section on $X$ over $U_P$ since $X$ is simple normal crossing in codimension one and satisfies Serre's $S_2$ condition.
-Hence, by taking the normalization, we may assume that $X$ is normal.
-By \cite[Theorems 1.21 and 1.27]{fujino-bchm}, we take a dlt blow-up and may assume that $X$ is $\mathbb Q$-factorial over $W$, By Lemma \ref{p-lem4.8} and Proposition \ref{p-prop4.9}, it is sufficient to prove this lemma for $(S, \Delta_S)$, where $S:=\lfloor \Delta\rfloor$ and $K_S+\Delta_S:=(K_X+\Delta)|_S$.
-By repeating this process finitely many times, we can reduce the problem to the case where $(X, \Delta)$ is kawamata log terminal.
+By Lemma \ref{p-lem4.8} and Proposition \ref{p-prop4.9}, it suffices to prove this lemma for $(S, \Delta_S)$, where $S:=\lfloor \Delta\rfloor$ and $K_S+\Delta_S:=(K_X+\Delta)|_S$.
+By repeating this reduction process finitely many times, we can reduce the problem to the case where $(X, \Delta)$ is kawamata log terminal.
 In this case, any section is preadmissible (see Remark \ref{c-rem2.28}).
 Thus, by Lemma \ref{p-lem4.8}, we obtain the desired result. \end{proof}

 Let us prove Theorem \ref{b-thm1.1}, which is one of the main results of the present paper.